msmaiaa/nativeflix/readme.md

 ## Usage

-Open config.json, put the local ip of the machine that is running the server and the port of preference.
+Open config.json, put the local ip of the machine that is running the server and the port of preference (use the same on the server).
 Just like the example below.
 If you don't know how to find the local ip, click here: [help](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108#:~:text=Open%20up%20the%20Command%20Prompt,is%20your%20local%20IP%20address.)
 ```json
 {